The Simpsons: Bart vs. the Space Mutants (NES)

 So if the game is so broken, you ask, why bother playing it at all?
 Because it can be fun.
 If you loved hopping around platforms back in the day, this is a good reminder of the dexterity that was involved.
 Plus, it’s got Bart.
 At the end of the day, it’s still fun to hear him tell the aliens to eat his shorts.
 One more time!

-If you enjoyed this The Simpsons: Bart vs. the Space Mutants review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this The Simpsons: Bart vs. the Space Mutants review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!